 - Personality change.

 A physical examination may show objective neurological findings or only minor cognitive changes.
 The presence of multiple lesions and a high predilection of primary tumor metastasis may be sufficient to make the diagnosis of brain metastasis.
-In the case of a solitary lesion or a questionable relationship to the primary tumor, a brain biopsy (usually a stereotactic biopsy) may be necessary.
+In the case of a solitary lesion or a questionable relationship to the primary tumor, a brain biopsy (via resection or stereotactic biopsy) may be necessary.
 CT scans with contrast or MRIs with gadolinium are quite sensitive in diagnosing the presence of metastases.
 PET scanning and spectroscopic evaluation are new strategies to diagnose cerebral metastases and to differentiate the metastases from other intracranial lesions.Related Summaries

 Other PDQ summaries containing information related to adult and childhood brain cancer include the following: